The monotone wrapped Fukaya category and the open-closed string map: The wrapped Fukaya category

 Now consider the moduli space $\mathcal{M}_1(\beta)$ of all such Maslov $2$ discs in the class $\beta\in \pi_2(E,L)$ but do not impose a condition on the value at the marked point.
 Let $\mathrm{ev}:\mathcal{M}_1(\beta) \to L$ be the evaluation at the marked point.
-Then $\mathrm{ev}_*[\mathcal{M}_1(\beta)]$ determines a locally finite cycle in $L$ (it is a cycle and not just a chain, because $\mathcal{M}_1(\beta)$ cannot have boundary degenerations, since by monotonicity $2$ is the minimal Maslov index of non-constant disc bubbles).
+Then $\mathrm{ev}_*[\mathcal{M}_1(\beta)]$ determines a locally finite cycle in $L$ (it is a cycle and not just a chain, because $\mathcal{M}_1(\beta)$ cannot have boundary degenerations since, by monotonicity, $2$ is the minimal Maslov index of non-constant disc bubbles).
 For dimension reasons this lf-cycle must be a scalar multiple of $[L]$ (viewed as a locally finite cycle since $L$ may be non-compact - we explain this in \ref{Subsection construction of m0}).
 Then define

 When there are no such $\mu=2$ discs, then $\mathfrak{m}_0(L)=0$, and if this holds for all objects $L$ then the $A_{\infty}$-category is called \emph{unobstructed}, and no disc bubbling discussion is necessary.
 In the applications we have in mind, we typically expect $\mu=2$ discs.
-So we briefly explain why in the monotone case, thanks to the machinery of Fukaya-Oh-Ohta-Ono \cite{FOOO}, all bubbling contributions will in fact cancel out, so one can ignore all contributions coming from $\mathfrak{m}_0(L)$.
+So we briefly explain why in the monotone case all bubbling contributions will in fact cancel out when we restrict the category to Lagrangians having the same $m_0$-value.
 In other words, monotonicity allows us to pretend that our $A_{\infty}$-categories $\mathcal{W}(E,\lambda)$ are all unobstructed.

-Using monotonicity to deduce that the only non-constant holomorphic discs bounding $L$ have Maslov index at least $2$, the machinery of Fukaya-Oh-Ohta-Ono \cite{FOOO} then yields a chain level model for $HF^*(L,L)$ using locally finite chains $C_*^{\mathrm{lf}}(L)$ for which $HF^*(L,L)$ is a well-defined ring in which $[L]$ represents the unit.
-We briefly explain this.
-At the chain level the first $A_{\infty}$-equation for $L$ is

-for $x\in C_*^{\mathrm{lf}}(L)$.
-The fact that the right-hand side vanishes relies on the observation that these $\mu^2$ terms come from counting discs with three boundary marked points, but for which the incidence condition $[L]$ is automatic.
-So forgetting that unnecessary marked point shows that we are sweeping a chain contained inside $\mu^1(x)$, which has dimension one less than $x$ (unless the disc is constant).
-So only constant discs can contribute, and so it turns out that $\mu^2(x,[L])=x$ and $\mu^2([L],x)=(-1)^{|x|}x$, so the above right-hand side becomes a multiple of $x-x=0$.
-So $\mu^1$ really is a differential.

-Similarly, feeding a copy of $[L]$ (or a copy of $\mathfrak{m}_0(L)$) into an entry of any of the higher $\mu^d$ composition maps (using only copies of $CF^*(L,L)$), then again we get zero, and for dimension reasons, $\mu^1([L])=0$.
-So $[L]$ is a strict unit for the subcategory generated by $L$ \cite[Sec.2a]{Seidel}.

-These arguments generalize to the case when one considers different Lagrangians: for $CF^*(L,L')$ one gets $\mu^1\circ \mu^1=0$ provided that $m_0(L)=m_0(L')$.
-So $HF^*(L,L')$ is only defined if $m_0(L)=m_0(L')$, and similarly the higher order compositions $\mu^n$ are only defined when all the Lagrangians have the same $m_0$ value.
-So the (wrapped) Fukaya category is actually a family of $A_{\infty}$-categories indexed by the possible $m_0$ values.